Ended

 Sarine Markossian

-Editor-in-Chief, Assay Guidance Manual; Lead, Translational Science Resources Program, NCATS
+Editor-in-Chief, Assay Guidance Manual (AGM); Lead, AGM Translational Science Resources Program, NCATS

 Terry Riss